Azure-Samples/azure-python-labs/9-vscode-django-postgres-dev-container/README.md

     ```cmd
     code .
     ```
-    or if you're using the [insiders](https://code.visualstudio.com/insiders/) version:
+    or if you are using [Visual Studio Code Insiders](https://code.visualstudio.com/insiders/):
     ```cmd
     code-insiders .
     ```